zahaibalig/huldra/README.md

 For `REACT_APP_FIREBASE_ROOT_DIRECTORY` you can choose whatever directory you like.
 Just make sure that your `gallery` folder is under it.
 For instance, if your folder structure is `/dev/gallery`, you should put `REACT_APP_FIREBASE_ROOT_DIRECTORY="/dev"` in the file.
 Don't forget to place a forward slash at the start of the path.

-#### Run on your local computer

-- You need to have [Node.js](https://nodejs.org/) installed on your computer.
-- Clone or download the source code of Huldra.
 - Edit `src/config.json` and set `REACT_APP_general` -> `storage` -> `assetsStorageType` to `"firebase"` if you want to put your assets in Firebase, or set `REACT_APP_general` -> `storage` -> `responsesStorageType` to `"firebase"` if you want to put your responses in Firebase.
-- Inside the folder of the source (where `package.json` is located), run `npm install`.
-- Run `npm start` and wait a little while.
-Then you should see your browser opens Huldra at http://localhost:3000/ in development mode.
-Enjoy!

 #### Deploy to a server